 The designations employed and the presentation of material in the map(s) are for illustration only and do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers or boundaries.

-The Members of the Commission shall be such Members and Associate Members of the FAO and such non-member States as are members of the United Nations, any of its Specialized Agencies or the International Atomic Energy Agency, that are:
+Membership in the Commission shall be open to Members and Associate Members of the Organization and such non-member States as are members of the United Nations or any of its specialized agencies,

 - that are:

 and that accept this Agreement in accordance with the provisions of Article 23 below.

 - coastal States or Associate Members situated wholly or partly within the area of application;

 - States or Associate Members whose vessels engage in fishing, or intend to conduct fishing, in the area of application for stocks covered by this Agreement; or

 - regional economic integration organizations of which any State referred to in subparagraphs (i), or (ii) above is a member and to which that State has transferred competence over matters within the purview of this Agreement;